 Although the Global Positioning System is very accurate, it's not without problems.
 The satellite network employs its own time standard, and this doesn't quite match up with what we use here on Earth.

 To deal with these factors, Coordinated Universal Time introduces a leap second that gets tacked on to the time to keep it precisely locked with atomic time.
-However, unlike the highly predictable leap year these extra seconds, called leap seconds, are added as needed to ensure that UTC and mean solar time, or UT1, never differ by more than 0.9 seconds.
+However, unlike the highly predictable leap year, these extra seconds are added as needed to ensure that UTC and mean solar time, or UT1, never differ by more than 0.9 seconds.

 GPS doesn't accommodate these extra seconds, so it's still tied to the way UTC was in 1980.
 As a result, satellites must broadcast additional offset information to let receivers know how much they need to adjust their estimates.

-Real-world Implementations: What Should Users Look for in GPS NTP Server Hardware?
+What should users look for in GPS NTP Server Hardware?

 Different network timekeeping options all have their pros and cons.
 While accuracy is definitely a positive, it may be prohibitively expensive to equip every one of your networked machines with a direct link to a Stratum 1 source.
 Or you might find that your system control application places a greater value on local synchronization than it does on matching external UTC sources.